dianfu/sc/intl.en-US/Exclusive Mode/Flink SQL/DDL statements/Create a source table/Create a Message Queue for Apache Kafka source table.md

         ```

-## Mappings between the values of the type parameter and Kafka versions
+## Mapping between the values of the type parameter and Kafka versions

 |type|Kafka version|
 |----|-------------|